Degrees and Certifications:

 Computer Science – Students will be learning about computer science fundamentals.
-This includes learning about programming concepts, computational thinking, and develop problem-solving skills and persistence.
-Along the way, they create computer programs including interactive games and creative projects they can share.
+This includes learning about programming concepts and computational thinking and developing problem-solving skills and persistence.
+Along the way, they create computer programs, including interactive games and creative projects they can share.

 6th Grade Science Topics